 Gettysburg students participate in many high-impact learning experiences such as study abroad, which are associated with a variety of desirable learning and personal development outcomes.

 Since the Fall 2004 entering cohort, all students have been required to complete a senior capstone project as part of the graduation requirements.
 The Capstone Requirement is a course or faculty-sponsored experience in which students bring together what they have learned in their major curriculum and demonstrate mastery over the chosen area of concentration.
 Based on the 2014 NSSE results, nationally, 74% of students at liberal arts colleges participated in senior capstone experience (Gettysburg: 100%).

 80% of 2017 graduates completed an internship during their undergraduate education at the College, enriching their academic learning and gaining valuable work experience.
 The participation rate has been increasing over the years.

 |Graduating Class||Internship Participation Rate|

-58% of the Class of 2015 graduates (who entered in Fall 2011) studied abroad for a semester or an academic year, enriching their academic learning and developing a sense of global citizenship.
+Over half of the Class of 2017 graduates (who entered in Fall 2013) studied abroad for a semester or an academic year, enriching their academic learning and developing a sense of global citizenship.

-Approximately 56% of 2015 graduates worked with faculty on research during their undergraduate career at Gettysburg, enhancing their level of deep learning and intellectual development.
+Nearly 60% of 2017 graduates worked with faculty on research during their undergraduate career at Gettysburg, enhancing their level of deep learning and intellectual development.

 |Entering Cohort||First Year Seminar Participation||BURG Participation|